IO-2/openmind-backend/README.md

 	"refreshToken": "another string of nonsense"
 }
 ```

+Error codes
+> 455 - email format is incorrect
+> 458 - incorrect password
+> 459 - user does not exists

 #### `/refresh` [POST]
 This request does not require access token in header, but in body along with refresh token.
 New pair will be given